Skip to main content

 Frequently Asked Questions

-A Happy Place is a casual platformer game with horror theme.
+A Happy Place is a casual platformer game with horror, fantasy and mystery themes.

 A Happy Place is available on PC and Windows.